Azure/acr-builder/README.md

 Pushing to a registry:

-`rally build -t "foo:bar" -c "https://github.com/Azure/acr-builder.git" -f "Dockerfile" --push -r foo.azurecr.io -u foo -p foo`
+`rally build -t "foo:bar" -f "Dockerfile" --push -r foo.azurecr.io -u foo -p foo "https://github.com/Azure/acr-builder.git"`

 ### Conditional or Optional parameters
 * `--registry` The docker registry to push to.
 This parameter will populate the `ACR_BUILD_DOCKER_REGISTRY` reserved environment variable (see `Build Environment`).
 Registry is required if the `--push` option is present.